termehs/multigraphr/README.md

 #> [7,]    0    0    2    0    3    1
 ```

+with probabilities associated with each multigraph, together with
-with probabilities, number of loops, number of multiple edges and
+statistics ‘number of loops’, ‘number of multiple edges’ and ‘simple
-whether they are simple graphs or not:
+graphs or not’:

 ``` r
 rsm_1$prob.dists